 Dirleton Primary School's Monthly Newsletter and the latest minutes of Dirleton School Partnership meetings are now available on the village website.

-to view the approved minutes Dirleton School Partnership meeting for February 2018
+to view the approved minutes Dirleton School Partnership meeting of April 24th 2018

 The sun shone on Dirleton Open Gardens

 Dirleton enjoyed beautiful weather for the village gardens opening on Saturday and Sunday 9 and 10 June.
 Over the two days the sun brought out a total of some 850 visitors, who were able to tour the eighteen open gardens, all of which had been lovingly prepared by their owners.
 They also had access to the fine gardens of Dirleton Castle, which boasts what is claimed to be one of the longest herbaceous borders in the world, and to the school’s Rainbow Orchard, which had been prepared for viewing by the children, with their explanatory notes attached to the various fruit trees.
 To cap it all, RNLI and church helpers served teas and delicious home baking to many of the visitors in the church hall.
 Altogether the financial outcome of the weekend was very favourable, with a total of over £5,600 after expenses being raised for distribution to the nominated charities – 40% to the RNLI, 40% divided between the Scotland’s Gardens beneficiaries (The Queen’s Nursing Institute Scotland, Maggie’s Centres, The National Trust for Scotland Garden Fund and Perennial) and 20% to the Dirleton Village Association, the village’s own conservation charity.
 A huge thank you to everyone who helped make the weekend such a success.
 Carol Drysdale, Dirleton organiser.

 Would you like to join in this year's Archeological Dig?